Code-Institute-Submissions/tubaman48-CI-MS3-concert-programme-builder/README.md

 >
 > ### Typography
 >
-> - "Lato" font (with fall-back font of Verdana) for main headings.
-This font was specifically chosen for the header page title and subtitle.
+> - "Lato" font (with fall-back font of Verdana) for main headings and the footer.
+This font was specifically chosen for the header page title and subtitle and the footer copyright text.
 > - "Oswald" font (with fall-back font of Sans-Serif) for body content.
 >
 > ### Images
 >
+> Image usage has been avoided for the initial version of the site so as not to detract from the development of the functionality required for an MS4 project.
-> The image selection has been carefully chosen to depict the target audiences for this directory to make this a more welcoming resource.
+> Possible future usage of images could revolve around pictures of venues to be used as appropriate background to the venue entries and the individual programmes to make this a more welcoming resource.

 ---